The "Dancla" Stradivari 1703

 From his estate the violin went into the possession of Mr. Kirkhope, Edinburgh.
 After his death my company purchased it and later sold it to Richard Bennet, the most important instrument collector of his time, whose collection later on came into our possession again: an amateur bought the violin, but later exchanged it for another instrument.’

 The story continues: In 1938 the violin went to Switzerland, first to H. Werro, Bern, then to Fiez, Luzern.
 In 1959 it turned up at Christie´s, the auctioneers.
-Since 1997 it has been in the possession of the L-Bank Baden-Wuerttemberg.
+Since 1998 it is in the possession of the L-Bank Baden-Wuerttemberg and on loan to the German violinist Linus Roth.